ohwowrobin/RuntimeSDK_AntiTamper/Source/sdk-core/README.md

 # Korvayne Runtime — DLL core (canonical source)

-The complete source for the `anticheat.dll`.
-Free and MIT-licensed — clone or download it from GitHub (https://github.com/ohwowrobin/korvayne-latest), build, and drop the DLL into your game.
+The complete source for the `anticheat.dll`
-No license file, no activation, and no server: it arms at full capability out of the box.

 Self-contained: everything needed to build and sign the DLL, and nothing else (the parent `acsdk\` folder holds test fixtures + build artifacts).